 Partner | Attorney

 Simeon J. Osborn has developed a powerful track record in personal injury litigation.
-He has tried dozens of jury trial and settled hundreds of cases, achieving multi million dollar results for his clients.
+He has tried well over 50 jury trials and settled hundreds of cases, achieving multi million dollar results for his clients.
 He has settled an excessive force case against the King County Sheriff’s Office for over $11 million dollars.
 He resolved 25 cases involving injuries to children and teenagers occurring at trampoline “parks.”
 Mr. Osborn previously fought for children and their families in 16 different states who died or suffered injuries from toys containing magnets that fell out of their toys and were swallowed by the children.

 Mr. Osborn also represented two students, from two different schools, who both drowned in the school pool – changing the way that the schools’ lifeguards and teachers patrol and teach swimming.